 Goa is one place in India that is on almost every visitor’s list – and why not?
 The spirit of the place is unique.
 It’s a fun place you can’t get enough of.
-There’s plenty to see, do and experience in Goa, According to leading tour operators in India, here is a list of must things to do in Goa:
+There’s plenty to see, do, and experience in Goa, According to leading tour operators in India, here is a list of must things to do in Goa:

 The Best Things To Do In Goa

 But you must know which beaches to visit.
-If you’re a party animal, head to Baga, Anjuna and Calangute – lots of liquor, dancing and merry-making.
+If you’re a party animal, head to Baga, Anjuna, and Calangute – lots of liquor, dancing, and merry-making.

 If you’re looking for less crowded, tranquil beaches, you need to go to South Goa.
-Utorda, Betalbatim, Arossim are places where you can just listen to the soothing sounds of the waves, and doze for hours on the pristine white sands.
+Utorda, Betalbatim, and Arossim are places where you can just listen to the soothing sounds of the waves, and doze for hours on the pristine white sands.

 Goa’s beaches are teeming with water sports enthusiasts; try some of it yourself!
-Parasailing, windsurfing, banana boat ride, catamaran sailing and jet skiing, are some of the most popular activities.
+Parasailing, windsurfing, banana boat ride, catamaran sailing, and jet skiing, are some of the most popular activities.

 Depending on the season and the number of rides you take, this can cost anything from 200 to 1500 rupees.

 There are quite a few of them here.
 Some, like the Sahakari plantation in Ponda, even allow you to pluck and taste some chilies.
 While there, you can enjoy a traditional Goan lunch cooked with farm-fresh spices.